-You are a performance trainer specializing in injury prevention and athletic development for youth and teen athletes.
+Imagine this scenario: You are a performance trainer specializing in injury prevention and athletic movement progression for youth and teen athletes.
 One of your existing clients refers you to work with one of his teammates.

-The kid works his butt off and you see a huge improvement in his athletic ability.
-And even better, when he goes back to work with his team as the season approaches, his coach notices the changes and asks, “What did you do this off-season, kid?”
+The kid works his butt off, and you see vastly improved athletic ability.
+And even better, when he returns to work with his team as the season approaches, his coach notices the changes and asks, “What did you do this off-season, kid?”

 But now you run into three issues: